 In summary, despite known models with tractable marginalization being expressible as UFMACs, we show that there exist functions with tractable marginalization, yet no UF-MAC assuming $FP \neq \#P$.
 On the other hand, UFMACs support the more powerful Hamming weight marginalization and virtual evidence marginalization, being complete for the latter in the real RAM model of computation.

 We conclude with two open questions.
 First, is the inclusion $PVM \subseteq PHM$ strict?
-Second, observing that all marginalization algorithms in this paper are amenable to parallelization, do there exist sequential (P-hard) marginalization problems?
+Second, observing that all marginalization algorithms in this paper are amenable to parallelization, do there exist inherently sequential marginalization algorithms?

 Acknowledgements